-A Filipino doctor stated at the time of her entry into the US that he was only visiting a friend.
+A Filipino doctor stated at the time of his entry into the US that he was only visiting a friend.
 When his baggage was searched, the INS officer found his US social security card, his California driver's license and a US bank deposit slip.
 Upon further questioning, he admitted that his wife and children were in the US and that they had remained beyond the period allowed.

 The wife of a Japanese businessman admitted in a sworn statement when she entered the US that she didn't know how long she would stay and that she also planned to live in the US with her two children who were American citizens.
 She was asked to appear in an exclusion proceedings.
 Through our representation, she was allowed to enter the US as a tourist and stay for several months.
 She eventually obtained her green card.

 An H-1 petition was approved on behalf of a cost accountant.
 At his interview in Manila, the US consul refused to issue the visa due to alleged fraud and misrepresentation committed by the alien and recommended to the INS that the petition be revoked.

 Approved One Day Before Her Child Turned 21